 Tatum: No, please don’t kill me, Mr. Ghostface, I wanna be in the sequel!

 Scream was yet another game-changing concept to add to Craven’s catalogue, and he makes the whole thing look so easy.
 After more than two decades in the industry, Wes had become accustomed to all the marketing moves, a fact punctuated by the iconic nature of our killer’s guise, which is a calculated homage to those masked pursuers who went before, one that proves just as effective as a consequence.
 Modelled on Edvard Munch’s expressionist masterpiece ‘The Scream’, our killer’s disguise boasts a perpetual expression of anguish, the character’s head cocking like a perplexed puppy as he stalks his self-assured prey.
-As proven by Jason and Michael Myers before him, the aesthetics of our killer is arguably the most vital element for making a lasting impression, particularly if you have designs on sending up not just a singular movie, but the franchise it will inevitably spawn.
+As proven by Jason and Michael Myers before him, a killer’s look is the most vital element for making a lasting impression, particularly if you have designs on sending-up not just a singular movie, but the franchise it will inevitably spawn.
 Ghostface is just as iconic as those other creations, but what makes him such an effective character is his unwavering adherence to the tropes we know so well, and the way in which he lovingly mocks his predecessors.
-In the ultimate display of irony, Craven was constructing a masterpiece from the very formula he was deriding.
+In the ultimate display of irony, Craven was constructing a genre masterpiece from the very formula he was deriding.
 It was a self-fulfilling enterprise.

 And so it goes.